Porsil/planet-match/README.md

 [View the live project here](https://porsil.github.io/planet-match/index.html)

 This is the website for Planet Match.
 A website for playing a matching planet card game.
+The game is primarily aimed at kids, but can be enjoyed by all ages.
 The website is responsive allowing the game to be played on a range of devices.

 ![Website images](assets/read-me-docs/responsive.png)